ml-electron-project/NNfunctional/README.md

 ## How to cite

-Please cite the following work if you use or develop a functional for Kohn-Sham DFT including neural-network in its structure.
+Please cite the following work if you use or develop a functional related to this work.